 NIDUS is committed to providing mentorship and career development opportunities for trainees, junior faculty, or mid-career researchers new to the delirium field.
 These opportunities include a virtual mentorship program, an annual delirium “Boot Camp” (see below) and other lectures and training opportunities throughout the year.

 CEDARTREE-NIDUS Delirium Boot Camp

 The Boot Camp offers a mock grant review, in-depth training on use of the CAM, and many other didactic sessions covering a wide range of topics relevant to delirium research.
-The next Boot Camp will be held on Oct.
-3-5, 2018, in State College, PA.
-More information on the application cycle will be posted here and announced through our email list and social media.
+More information on the next Boot Camp application cycle will be posted here and announced through our email list and social media.